 Mitchell Community College does not discriminate on the basis of race, color, religion, gender, national origin, age, disability, genetic information or sexual orientation in any of its policies, procedures, or practices.
 This nondiscrimination policy covers admission of students, employment actions and all campus programs, services and activities.
 Mitchell Community College does not discriminate on the basis of sex in admission to or employment in its education programs or activities.
-Inquiries concerning the application of Title IX and implementation of its regulations may be referred to the Director of Human Resources, who serves as the Title IX Coordinator, located at 500 W. Broad Street, Statesville, NC 28677-5264; or, by contacting the Office for Civil Rights, District of Columbia Office, U.S. Department of Education: Telephone (202) 453-6020 email ocr.dc@ed.gov.
+Inquiries concerning the application of Title IX and implementation of its regulations may be referred to the Director of Human Resources, who serves as the Title IX Coordinator, or the Director of Student Support, who serves as the Deputy Title IX Coordinator, located at 500 W. Broad Street, Statesville, NC 28677-5264; or, by contacting the Office for Civil Rights, District of Columbia Office, U.S. Department of Education: Telephone (202) 453-6020 email ocr.dc@ed.gov.
 See also page 2.